solana-developers/helpers/README.md

 # Solana helpers

-The `helpers` package contains Solana helper functions, for use in the browser and/or node.js
+The `helpers` package contains Solana helper functions, for use in the browser and/or node.js, [made by the Solana Foundation Developer Ecosystem team](https://youtu.be/zvQIa68ObK8?t=319).

 Eventually most of these will end up in `@solana/web3.js`.